nyx-haile/nyx-haile/README.md

 Hi, I’m @Nyx-Haile

-I’m interested in cryptocurrency, cryptography, number theory, and software development, and economics.
+I’m interested in cryptography, number theory, and software development, and economics.

 I’m currently studying computer science and mathematics at MIT